West Point began working with bloodstock agent David Ingordo in early 2017. He’s one of the very best identifiers of young talent in the world.

 In 2005, he selected Zenyatta for owners Jerry and Ann Moss at the Keeneland September Yearling Sale.
 Purchased for $60,000, the Champion mare won 19 of 20 starts and earned over $7.3 million.

-David has also been involved in the purchasing of graded stakes winners Honor Code, Lady Eli, Ball Dancing, Wicked Style, Majesticperfection, Uncle Mo, and Stellar Wind.
+David has also been involved in purchasing grade 1 winners Decorated Invader and Hard Not to Love for West Point, and fellow top-class runners Accelerate (champion), Catalina Cruiser, Honor Code, Lady Eli, Ball Dancing, Wicked Style, Majesticperfection, Uncle Mo, and Stellar Wind.

 Zenyatta wins the 2009 Breeders’ Cup Classic (G1):